Coopertronic/scummvm-pkgbuild-maker/README.md

 Once the `PKGBUILD` has been made then it would be a nice touch if the app offered to install it for you.

-A batch mode to make and/or install multiple `PKGBUILD` scummvm games
+A batch mode to make and/or install multiple `PKGBUILD` scummvm games.